iterative/dvc.org/content/docs/user-guide/index/how dvc resolves the issue/related-technologies.md

 # Comparison to Existing Technologies

+It would be too easy to assume that these questions were unanswered until this point of time, and naturally it required that we look upon the existing technologies that help us in answering similar questions.

 DVC takes a novel approach, by combining several exisiting ideas into one single product.

-It built on the intentions of bring the best possible practices from the field of software engineering, into the Data Science community.
+It built on the intentions of bringing the best possible practices from the field of software engineering, into the Data Science community.